LuneWeb/docs/src/luau/setup.md

 next: false
 ---

-# Types
+# Setup

-This page will help you go through the process of installing luneweb's and lune's type definitions
+This page will help you go through the process of setting up luneweb

-## LuneWeb Luau Libraries
+## Libraries

 The `setup` command will install libraries that are written in plain luau at your home directory under `.luneweb/`